-3.3.3 Mediation
+3.3.3 Negotiation and Mediation

-The parties to a dispute resolution proceeding are encouraged-but not required-to participate in mediation aimed at settling the dispute.
+The parties to a dispute resolution proceeding are encouraged-but not required-to participate in negotiations and/or mediation aimed at settling the dispute-amicably.
 Each DRSP has experts who can be retained as mediators to facilitate this process, should the parties elect to do so, and the DRSPs will communicate with the parties concerning this option and any associated fees.